-Portland Farmers Market is a nonprofit organization operating seven vibrant farmers markets in Portland, OR.
+Portland Farmers Market is a nonprofit organization operating six vibrant farmers markets in Portland, OR.
 Our markets provide a direct connection to more than 200 vendors with deep roots in Oregon and Southwest Washington, including farms, nurseries, bakeries, meat and seafood providers, cheese makers and specialty food producers.

 PFM operates world-class farmers markets that contribute to the success of local food growers and producers, and create vibrant community gatherings.
 As a trade association, success for our vendors is our primary objective.
 Listening and learning from vendors and shoppers produces outstanding farmers markets where vendors prosper and communities thrive.